carriekkim/ceme-website/design-plan/design-journey.md

 2. Tell me about the kind of music you listen to and your experience in music.

-3. TODO: add your own question
+3. Are you interested in finding associations relevant to your music tastes?

-4. TODO: add your own question
+4. If so, how do you usually navigate to finding these associations?

 5. Are there any websites related to music or culture you particularly admire?
 What do you like about them?